History of Cusco Peru: The imperial city that merges history

 Living Culture

-Cusco is not only an open-air museum, it is also the best testimony where ancestral traditions are still alive.
-From festivals to handicrafts, Cusco's culture is a constant celebration of its rich cultural heritage.
+Cusco is not only an open-air museum, it is also the best testimony to a place where ancestral traditions remain fully alive.
+Daily life in the city reflects centuries of cultural continuity, visible in its language, rituals, crafts, and community celebrations.
+From major festivals to everyday customs, Cusco's culture is a constant celebration of its rich heritage, embracing both Inca and colonial influences.
+The blend of ancient practices with modern lifestyles creates a unique cultural environment that captivates visitors and reinforces the identity of its people.

 • Festivities